msp-strath/MSPweb/people.md

 [Dr Conor McBride](http://www.strath.ac.uk/staff/mcbrideconordr/)

-:   who is currently working on dependently typed programming.
-He is
+:   (they/them) who is currently working on dependently typed programming.
+They are
-    also interested in extending the functionality of Haskell so that it can mimic the dependently-typed style of programming.
+    also interested in extending the functionality of Haskell so that it can mimic the dependently typed style of programming.
 See [Conor's current homepaqe](http://personal.cis.strath.ac.uk/~conor/)
     for more details or email
     [conor.mcbride [at] strath.ac.uk](mailto:conor.mcbride [at] strath.ac.uk).